matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

 ## The end

-I started this as a bit of fun too see if I could get something for my 404 page.
-It has turned into a learning experience as I truly did not know anything about algoritms or heavy mathematics.
-It's surprising what you can create when you take apart.
-Just want to thank Mike Bostock for making his algorithm available in the first place and an amazing article.
+I started this as a bit of fun too see if I could get something for my [404](/404) page.
+It has turned into a learning experience as I truly did not know anything about algorithms or heavy mathematics.
+It's surprising what you can create when you have a go.
+Just want to thank [Mike Bostock](http://bost.ocks.org/mike/) for making his algorithm available in the first place and an amazing article.
 I hope you like this run down!